Moddable-OpenSource/hackberry-hand/README.md

 ## Software Instructions

-You can run the Hackberry hand application on an actual device or on the Moddable hardware simulator.
+You can run the HACKberry hand application on an actual device or on the Moddable hardware simulator.
 Instructions to run the application on each target platform are provided below.

 ### Device